yurunxian/mito_recombinator/README.md

 # Pipeline

 Step 1. <br />
 Identify dispersed repeats for your mitogenomes with ROUSFinder.py (https://doi.org/10.25387/g3.7425680).
 This useful script is written in Python2 and will call BLASTN to find repeats.
 It is worth mentioning that its output will NOT include the contig name for each repeat.
-Users can manually modified the [Line:239] to make it output these information in <*_rep_table.txt> file, which is needed in the next step.
+Users can manually modify the [Line:239] to make it output these information in <*_rep_table.txt> file, which is needed in the next step.

 Step 2. <br />
 Use **recombination.pl** to construct four conformations for each repeat (two genomic and two alternative).
 Each conformation contains the repetitive sequence itself and 300 bp flanking sequences. <br />